Greetings festival goers!

 Paul Edward Rana

 The conference will be held at the Wyndham Garden Center in south Austin, book your resevervations and ask for the SOMA discount…

 If you’re local to the Tampa area, we are giving the Ceremonial Magick 101 Classes again this summer!
 In fact, classes begin next month!

 Ceremonial Magick 101 Classes

-Ceremonial Magick uses ritual and invocation to get closer to the Divine Self.
+Ceremonial Magick uses ritual and invocation to move us closer to the Divine Self.
 Come learn the basics of Ceremonial Magick from initiated ceremonial magicians, Carrie Mikell & Aaron Leitch – adepts of the Hermetic Order of the Golden Dawn.
-If you want to experience Ceremonial (or “high”) Magick, this class is for you!
+If you want to experience Ceremonial Magick (aka High Magick or Theurgy), this class is for you!
 Course Topics include the following:

 •Class 1: Basic Terms of Ceremonial Magick – Diagrams & the Qabalistic Cross

 •Class 3: Pentagrams & the four Philosophical Elements